🔴 Brian Stelter's Delusional Response to the Charlotte Stabbing is Everything Wrong With Media 2025-09-09 18:07

 It's just not working.

-And you know what this poll also shows me.
+And you know what this poll also shows me?

-How many men here at some point uh talked with or confided in a female friend or role model seeking advice from a feminine perspective?
+How many men here at some point talked with or confided in a female friend or role model seeking advice from a feminine perspective?

 How many men here have done that at some point?

-Seeking advice from a female perspective, yeah, on dealing with women.
+Seeking advice from a female perspective?

 On dealing with women, dating.